St Brice's Day: Two Killings on the Same Saint's Day

 CategoriesChains of History, Religion, Etymology

 Two killings, ninety-one years apart, fell on the same day of the year.
 On 13 November 1002, King Æthelred the Unready ordered the killing of Danes living in England — the St Brice's Day Massacre.
 The retaliation by King Sweyn Forkbeard of Denmark across the following decade ended in Cnut's conquest of England in 1016 and the flight of the West Saxon heirs to Normandy, where Edward the Confessor grew up before returning to the English throne in 1042 — a chain that put the Normans at Hastings in 1066.
 On 13 November 1093, King Malcolm III of Scotland and his eldest son and named heir Prince Edward were killed by Arkil Morel, a Norman steward of Bamburgh Castle, at the Battle of Alnwick.
 The killing of the king and his heir together ended thirty-three years in which Malcolm had raided northern England five times, burned the great church of Wearmouth, sacked Durham, and taken so many English captives into Scottish slavery that an English chronicler recorded "no village in southern Scotland was without English slaves."
 The Scottish succession crisis that followed broke the House of Canmore at the top, fixed the Anglo-Scottish border for the first time, and opened the way to the Norman conquest of Scotland by marriage, dynasty, and feudal grant rather than by battle — completed within two generations under David I (1124–1153).
 The first St Brice's Day put the Normans in place.
 The second St Brice's Day cost Scotland her king and her heir on the same field.
 The conquest of England took one battle at Hastings; the conquest of Scotland took one ambush at Alnwick and three royal weddings.
 Both are downstream of St Brice's Day.
-The saint himself was a 5th-century Bishop of Tours whose own life arc — pride, fall, exile, repentance, restoration — was the textbook example of how to take a humiliation well.
+The saint himself was a 5th-century Bishop of Tours whose own life arc — pride, fall, exile, repentance, restoration — traced the pattern of humiliation accepted and recovered from.
 The two kings whose killings became attached to his feast day refused that pattern.

 1002King Æthelred II orders the killing of Danes in England on 13 November — the St Brice's Day Massacre.
 Triggers Sweyn Forkbeard's invasions across the next decade